whokilleddb/ETWListicle/README.md

     }
 }
 ```

-We iterate through the data segment and cast each memory pointer into a `PRTL_RB_TREE`, thereby assuming that we have a Reb-Black tree struct in that region.
+We iterate through the data segment and cast each memory pointer into a `PRTL_RB_TREE`, thereby assuming that we have a Red-Black tree struct in that region.
 Why do we do this?
-Because remember when [windows deep internals](https://redplait.blogspot.com/2012/03/etweventregister-on-w8-consumer-preview.html) said?
+Remember when [windows deep internals](https://redplait.blogspot.com/2012/03/etweventregister-on-w8-consumer-preview.html) said:

 > "Now all registered items storing in red-black tree whose root placed in EtwpRegistrationTable"

 And since `ntdll!EtwpAllocateRegistration` allocates registration entries on the heap using `RtlAllocateHeap()`, we check if the `Root` entry points to an address on the heap.
 That's check uno.
-Assuming we pass check one, we cast the memory pointed by the `Root` entry of the Red-Black tree into a `PETW_USER_REG_ENTRY`, essentially casting the memory region into a `ETW_USER_REG_ENTRY` and verify if the `Callback` parameter points to a region in the code segment, because it essentially points to a callback function(that is pretty self explanatory).
+Assuming we pass check one, we cast the memory pointed by the `Root` entry of the Red-Black tree into a `PETW_USER_REG_ENTRY`, essentially casting the memory region into an `ETW_USER_REG_ENTRY` and verifying if the `Callback` parameter points to a region in the code segment because it essentially points to a callback function(that is pretty self-explanatory).

 So, if both the checks pass, we can say that we have successfully located the `EtwpRegistrationTable`.
-Just to verify that we got this correct, we can put a breakpoint in our code and, at the same time, verify the same with WinDBG:
+Just to verify that we got this correct, we can put a breakpoint in our code and, at the same time, verify the same with `WinDBG`:

 ![](./imgs/etwp_reg_table_debug.png)

+### ParseRegistrationTable()

 ## References
 1 - [Taking a Snapshot and Viewing Processes](https://learn.microsoft.com/en-us/windows/win32/toolhelp/taking-a-snapshot-and-viewing-processes)